doclin-dev/doclin/README.md

 ## Getting Started

-To try out Doclin, install extension in VS Code.
+To try out Doclin, install the extension in VS Code.
 [Link to VS Code Marketplace.](https://marketplace.visualstudio.com/items?itemName=Doclin.doclin)

 Currently only supports VS Code, but to be extended to other IDEs once we validate the concept.